LukasKastern/lukaskastern.github.io/index.md

 Zig-Patch is a tool that creates and applies binary patches of game builds.
 It is based on the <a href="https://docs.itch.ovh/wharf/master/">wharf spec</a>.

-It simply tries to find 64kb blocks that didn't change inbetween two versions.
+It simply tries to find 64kb blocks that didn't change in between two versions.
 If it finds a matching block in the previous build it can use that instead of serializing the data.

 To make the patching process as fast as possible I used async-io to read / write data while worker threads handle diffing and compression or decompression of changed blocks.